Therapist.

 Before starting Mindful Insights, I spent over a decade working in hospitals, emergency departments, and hospice care.

-Life rarely follows neat, predicable paths.
+Life rarely follows neat, predicable rules or paths.

 Licensed Independent Clinical Social Worker (LICSW)- Washington State